haz/icaps2026.github.io/content/dates.md

 # Important Dates and Events

 All important dates will be announced here.
+The reference timezone for all deadlines is UTC-12.
+That is, the deadline has not passed as long as there is still time anywhere in the world.

 ## 2025
 - **Fall 2025**: Submission site opens